What is a Type 1 Malfunction?

 There are several way to perform this drill as well as other firearm drills.

 You can practice this drill at a shooting range with live ammo, you can practice with a completely empty gun at home, or my preferred method is to use “dummy rounds” or “snap caps”.
+As you can see in the pictures, I am using dummy round made by ST Action Pro.

 Performing drills without using real ammunition is called “dry practice”.